natcap/invest.users-guide/source/roadmap.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 (Tier 1)

 A generic and flexible model will be included in InVEST for estimating the quantity and value of fish harvested by commercial fisheries.
 It will be appropriate for use with single species or groups of species.
 For example, one could choose to parameterize it for each of the top 3 commercially important species in a region.
-In its most general form, the model will estimate annual production of fish, which is the biomass in the previous year multiplied by a function that captures changes to habitat, fishing, or from climate change.
-The model will incorporate impacts of biogenic habitat on the survival and fecundity of different life- stages of target species.
-We will use a matrix structure to transition fish from one year to the next.
-The matrix is parameterized using information on stage (or age) specific survival, fecundity, and harvest.
-Scenarios are represented as changes to fecundity, survival, and harvest rate.
-It will be possible to adjust the temporal duration of the model runs according to the life-history characteristics of the species being modeled (e.g., fast or slow turnover species).
-Individual models are in development for spiny lobster in Belize, Pacific salmon in British Columbia, and Dungeness crab in Washington State, and are being tested for those species in other geographies and generalized for species with similar life histories.
+In its most general form, the model estimates the annual production of fish, which is the biomass in the previous year multiplied by a function that captures changes to habitat, fishing, or from climate change.
+The model incorporates the impacts of biogenic habitat on the survival and fecundity of different life- stages of target species.
+We use a matrix structure to transition fish from one year to the next.
+The matrix is parameterized using information on stage (or age) specific survival, fecundity and harvest.
+Scenarios are represented as changes to fecundity, survival and harvest rate.
+It is possible to adjust the temporal duration of the model runs according to the life-history characteristics of the species being modeled (e.g., fast or slow turnover species).
+Individual models are in development for spiny lobster in Belize, Pacific salmon in British Columbia and Dungeness crab in Washington State, and are being tested for those species in other geographies and generalized for species with similar life histories.

 Inputs
 """"""